Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 NIRCam parallels

-To define the NIRCam parallel imaging, we navigate to the NIRCam imaging tab on our NIRSpec observation, which was created when we selected coordinated parallels (as described above).
-We leave a thorough description of NIRcam imaging to NIRCam APT documentation and use cases noting that the same considerations apply here.
+To define the NIRCam parallel imaging, navigate to the NIRCam imaging tab on the NIRSpec observation, which was created when you selected coordinated parallels (as described above).
+A thorough description of NIRCam imaging is available in the NIRCam APT documentation and use cases, noting that the same considerations apply here.
 However, the following key points are noted for planning NIRCam parallels with NIRSpec observations:

-We use Aladin to visualize the NIRSpec and NIRCam observations, and the results are shown in Figure 2.
-From MPT’s Plans tab, we click the “Send to Aladin” button to over-plot red diamonds on all of the targets that will be observed with NIRSpec.
+Use Aladin to visualize the NIRSpec and NIRCam observations, and the results are shown in Figure 2.
+From MPT’s Plans tab, click the “Send to Aladin” button to over-plot red diamonds on all of the targets that will be observed with NIRSpec.

 Figure 2.
 NIRSpec and NIRCam observations for all four pointings are visualized in Aladin

-Red diamonds show the positions of sources that could be observed in one of our 4 configurations.
+Red diamonds show the positions of sources that could be observed in one of the 4 configurations.

 Visit Planner

-Before submitting our proposal, we run the Visit Planner in the toolbar of APT to ensure that our observations can be scheduled.
-More details on the Visit Planner can be found in APT’s Visit Planner Documentation.
+Before submitting the proposal, run the Visit Planner in the toolbar of APT to ensure that the observations can be scheduled.
+More details on the Visit Planner can be found in APT Visit Planner.
 Figure 3 shows that the observations in this use case can be scheduled in two windows, approximately 3 months each, over the course of the year.

 Figure 3.